 Ohio Farm Bureau’s Young Agricultural Professionals raised $3,823 for Mid-Ohio Foodbank by selling T-shirts that carried positive messages about Ohio agriculture.

 Three farms in the Blanchard River Watershed have been selected by the Ohio Farm Bureau Federation and the United States Department of Agriculture Natural Resources Conservation Service (NRCS) to serve as demonstration farms to showcase new and innovative conservation practices that reduce and prevent nutrient run-off.

 Ohio Farm Bureau’s Outstanding Young Farmers Nick and Jessica Dailey of Sardinia recently received a Kubota M-Series tractor to use for 250 hours, one of the prizes for being named the 2015 state contest winner.

-Frank Burkett III of Massillon has been re-elected first vice president of the Ohio Farm Bureau Federation (OFBF) as well as District 9 trustee.
-He holds the second highest elected office in Ohio’s largest and most inclusive farm organization.
+Frank Burkett III of Massillon has been elected the 24th president of the Ohio Farm Bureau Federation (OFBF).
+Burkett now holds the highest elected office in Ohio’s largest and most influential farm and food organization.